aranaea/kafka-demo/README.md

 127.0.0.1       localhost kafka
 ```

+### Dev Mode ###

+A quick note about starting with the `docker-compose.dev.yml` file.
+This one will
+mount the local directories to the containers to make dev easier, but if you've
+already started the containers with the `docker-compose.yml` file there will be
+a conflict.

+*Make sure you run `docker-compose down` before switching to dev mode.*

 ### Other things to worry about ###

 This is just a quick demo of kafka's pub sub using Python.
 It's missing _a lot_ of